AdobeDocs/analytics-1.4-apis/src/pages/guides/index.md

 Adobe offers two primary methods to authenticate:

 * **OAuth**: Use your own account to authenticate with the API.
-See [OAuth connection](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/OAuthIntegration.md) in the Adobe I/O Authentication user guide.
+See [OAuth connection](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/OAuthIntegration.md) in the Adobe Developer Authentication user guide.
 * **JWT**: Use a service account to authenticate with the API.
-See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe I/O Authentication user guide.
+See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe Developer Authentication user guide.

 Note that WSSE and SOAP authentication methods are no longer supported with this API.